nesi/nesi.rdc.kind-bootstrap-capi/README.md

 kind_security_groups = ["6443_Allow_ALL", "SSH Allow All", "default"]
 ```

+where

+- `NeSI_RDC_KEYPAIR_NAME` is your `Key Pair` name that is setup in NeSI RDC
+- `NeSI_RDC_KEYFILE` is the local location for your ssh key

 `kind_security_groups` need to allow SSH from your ansible host so that the playbooks can run.
+Ensure you have the following ones created or are the same ports:
+- `6443_Allow_ALL` - Allow 6443 to all
+- `SSH Allow All` - Allow 22 to all

 `clouds.yaml`